mwarning/MeshNetSimulator/README.md

 - animation toggle does not work properly
 - no input file sanity check

 Format Documentation:
 - [MeshViewer](https://github.com/ffrgb/meshviewer)
 - [NetJSON](http://netjson.org/rfc.html#rfc.section.5) (not supported yet)

 License: GPLv3

+## How to Use

+Get the code and open the file index.html in a browser.
+Then load nodes.json/grah.json (e.g. [nodes](https://regensburg.freifunk.net/data/nodes.json)/[graph](https://regensburg.freifunk.net/data/graph.json)) or create some network using the Edit tab.

+For sketching a routing strategy, you need to edit the node.js and packet.js files.
+A simple strategy is already implemented.